All Episodes

 Why force taxpayers to pay for health care and education for illegal immigrants, which he supports?

-Why force government run health care on the country?
+Why force government-run health care on the country?

-Why not believe in free markets?
+Why not believe in free markets, health care cooperatives, healthcare savings accounts?

 Why did you say police become the enemy?